KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 We also need Express.js framework, run `npm install express-generator -g` on the terminal, to install it as a global installation.

 In this project we use Express.js and chance.js, to intall the dependece run  `./install-npm-dependance.sh` in `docker-images/express-image/src/`

+### 1.3 Reverse proxy

+To have access at our site, you need to map your machine IP to our size address [demo.res.ch](demo.res.ch).
+In the file `hosts` (Linux : `/etc/hosts`), you need to add `YOUR_IP    demo.res.ch`.
+If you want to test if the IP is correctly mapped, you can ping our site address, if it's correct, you receive a response.

 <a name="setup"/>